dotnet/WatsonWebserver/README.md

 A simple C# async web server for handling incoming RESTful HTTP/HTTPS requests.

-## New in v1.2.6
+## New in v1.2.10
-- IsListening property
+- Support for passing an object as Data to HttpResponse (will be JSON serialized)
+- Support for implementing your own OPTIONS handler (for CORS and other use cases)

 ## Test App
 A test project is included which will help you exercise the class library.